Please be ready with your application reference number starting with 'P'. For example P1234567

 Although owning a firearm may be a legal or civil right depending on the Territory or State, you still need to obtain a license.
 It is an offence to use, supply or own a gun or other licensed weapons without a license.

 One of the top requirements for a firearm license application is that the candidate has clean records on their AFP Checks, especially when it comes to offences of;

-When used for the purpose of employment, volunteering, licensing or accreditation, the national criminal history check and the AFP Police Checks disclose the same information equally valuable for the employer or the decision-makers.
+When used for the purpose of employment, volunteering, licensing or accreditation, the Nationally Coordinated Criminal History Check and the AFP Police Checks disclose the same information equally valuable for the employer or the decision-makers.